-The meeting usually only lasts about two minutes, but be prepared to wait an hour or two for your case to be called.
+The meeting usually only lasts about two minutes, but be prepared to wait an hour or more for your case to be called.
 Keep in mind that the trustee's duty is to determine whether you own any assets that are not liened, leased and/or exempt and therefore possibly worthy of liquidation in order to pay the claims of creditors, at least in part.
 Accordingly, the meeting of creditors gives your bankruptcy trustee an opportunity to ask questions of you about your assets while you are under oath.
 You will receive an e-letter from the Law Offices of Hagen & Hagen instructing you where to go for the meeting, what to bring, what to wear, etc. In most cases, the meeting of creditors is the only formal appearance you are required to make in your case.
 You will not likely ever see your judge.

 Back To The Top

 The filing of a bankruptcy petition operates as a restraining order against most pending or contemplated proceedings or actions by creditors or interested parties, including taxing authorities.
 Exceptions include actions in a marital dissolution proceeding to establish, modify or enforce child or spousal support and/or custody and visitation, and criminal proceedings against the debtor by the state or federal government.
 If the debtor receives a summons or notice of action taken by a party in interest, notify the Law Offices of Hagen & Hagen so that a notice of the pendency of the bankruptcy proceeding can be forwarded to the opposing party.
-Note that some non-bankruptcy courts, despite the clarity of the United States Bankruptcy Code, are reluctant to recognize the existence of the automatic stay.
-It is therefore imperative that debtor contact the Law Offices of Hagen & Hagen immediately upon receipt of a summons or a notice of a non-bankruptcy action.
+Note that some nonbankruptcy courts, despite the clarity of the United States Bankruptcy Code, are reluctant to recognize the existence of the automatic stay.
+It is therefore imperative that the debtor contact the Law Offices of Hagen & Hagen immediately upon receipt of a summons or a notice of a nonbankruptcy action.

 Additionally, if the debtor receives any threats or harassment from prepetition creditors, he or she should calmly inform the creditor of the existence of the bankruptcy proceeding, and be prepared to provide the creditor with the bankruptcy case number, the date the case was filed, the chapter under which it was filed, and the district in which it was filed.
-If the creditor persists in its threats or harassment, or merely has questions about the bankruptcy which the debtor is unable to completely answer, the debtor should provide the creditor with the Law Offices of Hagen & Hagen's address and telephone number and instruct it to call the Law Offices of Hagen & Hagen for further information.
+If the creditor persists in its threats or harassment, or merely has questions about the bankruptcy which the debtor is unable to completely answer, the debtor should provide the creditor with the Law Offices of Hagen & Hagen's address, telephone number and e-mail address and instruct it to call the Law Offices of Hagen & Hagen for further information.
 The debtor is advised not to make any predictions, forecasts or guarantees to creditors or interested parties as to when creditors may expect a distribution in partial or full settlement of their claims, or how much money creditors may expect in partial or full settlement of their claims.

 Note that the filing of a bankruptcy petition does not generally create a stay in actions in which the debtor is the plaintiff or moving party.